rubyspch/Resources-for-Your-100-Days/resourcelist.md

 - [Dev Docs](https://devdocs.io/) - A collection of language documentations that are searchable, well maintained and if you want it, available offline.
 - [Github Student Developer pack](https://education.github.com/pack) - Get developer paid services free for students.
 - [Eduonix](https://www.eduonix.com/) - Contains a range of information technology courses
+- [Udacity](https://www.udacity.com/) - Their Nanodegree programs are built in partnership with the world’s most innovative tech companies and taught by industry leaders.

 <a name='coding-challenge-websites'/>